BookOwl/nustack/README.md

 ## Installing.
 Run `pip install nustack`

-Nustak has been tested on Python 3.2, 3.3, and 3.5, but should work with every Python 3 release except for maybe 3.0.
+Nustak has been tested on Pythons 3.2-3.5, 3.6-nightly, and PyPy3 but should also work Python 3.1
 ## Running
 To run a Nustack program, just run the following command line: `nustack path/to/program.nu`

 `nustack` starts the Nustack interactive prompt.

+For a full lists of options, run `nustack -h`

 ## Help
 Currently, there is little documentation for Nustack, but I am working on it.
 For now, create an issue with your questions, ask on gitter, or post them in the [Nustack Scratch forum topic](https://scratch.mit.edu/discuss/topic/184118/)